Willowemoc Wild Forest

 Gas and food can be found in the hamlet of Livingston Manor about 4 miles to the southwest.

-The Catskill Regional Tourism Office (see Links Leaving the DEC Website at right) and the Ulster and Sullivan County Tourism Offices can provide information about other attractions, recreation and amenities in the area.
+Catskill Regional Tourism Office (leaves DEC website), Sullivan County Tourism (leaves DC website) and Ulster County Tourism (leaves DEC website) can provide information about other recreation, attractions and amenities in this area.

 Consider hiring an outdoor guide if you have little experience or woodland skills.
 See the NYS Outdoor Guides Association (leaves the DEC website) for information on outdoor guides.